MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/data-retention-overview.md

 Dataverse delivers native platform support for long term retention of data.
 It allows organizations to get immediate and ongoing benefits.

-- Reduces historical data in the live application and improve application performance, without the requirement to move data outside Dataverse.
+- Reduces historical data in the live application and improves application performance, without the requirement to move data outside Dataverse.
 - Ensures regulatory compliance with Dataverse enterprise governance.
 - Powers business value by using low cost with Microsoft low code/no code tools to build custom screens.
 - Reduces total cost of ownership when compared to custom compliance solutions.